marvinquiet/Cellcano/docs/index.md

 ## install R environment
 conda install -c conda-forge r-base=4.1.1 conda install -c conda-forge r-devtools

+## install an additional package to access R in Python
+pip install rpy2
 ```

 Then, enter in R console by typing `R` or in your Rstudio: